 These no-credit lab sessions are designed to build particular technological skills applicable to teaching and learning in particular disciplines.
 The labs are taught by doctoral and other CUNY faculty and, where appropriate, by advanced graduate students and non-university IT and media professionals.
 Students must take six labs each semester as part of the ITP certificate requirements.

-Spring 2020 ITP Skills Labs
+Fall 2020 Online ITP Skills Labs

 - Registration: save your seat through Eventbrite